boopathisakthivel/chfse/README.md

 # Introduction

-This project aims to explore multiple JVM languages and SpringBoot application with multiple futures such as Micro Service Discovery, Gateway management.

-I am trying to explore frontend ReactJS application with Redux.
+This is internal assessment/POC project.
+It aims to explore multiple JVM languages and SpringBoot application with multiple futures such as Micro Service Discovery, Gateway management.
+In frontend tried to explore ReactJS application with Redux data management future.

 # Technology Overview